deehuynh/pet-food-01/README.md

-# PROJECT: PET FOOD SHOP LANDING PAGE
+# MINI-PROJECT: PET FOOD SHOP LANDING PAGE

 **This is a project that I practice my front-end skills.**